 We’ve discussed forklift safety a number of times on this blog, and it is something that we care deeply about.
 In this post, we’d like to discuss the added safety precautions one should take when operating a forklift using attachments.
 Keep an eye out for the next blog, which will go over some common forklift attachments and how they can help your business.

 First of all, when you attach something to your forklift, it changes the way your machine runs.
 The load capacity can be significantly reduced.
-This is largely because the center of gravity is changed when the attachment is affixed, making the forklift less stable.
-When operating your forklift with its attachment, you should think of it as partially loaded, even if you haven’t yet picked up the load.
+This is largely because the center of gravity is changed when the attachment is affixed.
+An attachment makes the forklift less stable.
+It’d a good idea to think of it as partially loaded, even if you haven’t yet picked up the load.

 - Check the data plate on the forklift before affixing and attachment to be sure that it allows for this particular attachment.